ZhouLinli/IR-Projects/README.md

 - lasell.report.template.docx is a template file when producing a docx format output.
 This file can make the R docx output file to have the same format as the template.

 # Note
-This repository contains R codes for doing institutional research.
+All projects in this repository contains R codes for cleaning, analyzing, and presenting educational data related research.
 No raw data points (unless fake data is used) are released.
 All R codes and their corresponding projects followed guidelines of [Institutional Review Board (IRB)](https://irb.research.chop.edu/criteria-irb-approval), [Family Educational Rights & Privacy Act (FERPA)](https://www.jhsph.edu/offices-and-services/student-affairs/ferpa.html#:~:text=What%20is%20FERPA%3F,of%20information%20from%20the%20records.), and [protection of data ownership](https://www.techopedia.com/definition/29059/data-ownership#:~:text=Explains%20Data%20Ownership-,What%20Does%20Data%20Ownership%20Mean%3F,implemented%20by%20the%20data%20owner.).